jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 // Should be 0.9
 0.3 * 3; //-> 0.8999999999999999
 ```

+You'll become intimately familiar with this quirk as you get more programming experience.

+### Arithmetic operations

 The most basic numeric operation is arithmetic.
 You can use arithmetic operators in JavaScript just like you'd expect: